mhardcastle/pysynch/README.md

 * `intne(norm)` and `intene(norm)`: integrate the electron energy
   spectrum over the energy range.

-## synchro.py
+## synchro

-This code under development provides some of the functionality of the synch code of Hardcastle et al (1998).
+This code provides some of the functionality of the synch code of Hardcastle et al (1998).
 It allows the user to set up one or more Python instances which represent real synchrotron/IC sources and carry out certain operations on them.
+SSC parts of the code are not yet implemented.

-To use it you need to ensure that `synchro.py` is on your PYTHONPATH and then do
+To use it install the package as above and then

 ```
 from synchro import SynchSource